MileHacker Logo

 The City's Unique Name

 Shuangyashan (双鸭山) translates directly to 'Twin Duck Mountains.'
 This name originates from two prominent peaks in the region.
 These mountains, when viewed from a distance, bear a striking resemblance to a pair of ducks.
-This natural landmark became the namesake for the burgeoning industrial center.
+This feature of nature landmark became the namesake for the burgeoning industrial center.

 • Visual Origin: Two prominent peaks.